 Shrimp trawls are a less selective fishing gear and catch some non-target species at a high rate.
 For instance, in 2010, the shrimp trawl fishery in federal waters resulted in a bycatch of approximately 229 million pounds, which exceeded shrimp landings by a factor of 1.76 (NMFS 2013).
 Finfish bycatch in the shrimp trawl fisheries is a concern as many of these species are commercially, recreationally, and ecologically important.
-Fish species caught as bycatch in the shrimp trawl fishery include juvenile red snapper, croaker, porgy, pinfish, and Gulf menhaden.
+Fish species caught as bycatch in the shrimp trawl fishery include those identified as priority species for this RP/EA such as snappers, cobia, and mackerels (Scott-Denton et al. 2012).
+Fish species that are found more commonly in shrimp trawl bycatch, Gulf-wide or regionally, include red snapper, croaker, porgy, pinfish, seatrout, and Gulf menhaden (Burrage 2004, Scott-Denton et al. 2012).
 The goal of this project is to restore fish biomass by reducing finfish bycatch in the commercial shrimp trawl fishery.
 The project aims to reduce bycatch rates of finfish by using better BRDs - these devices attach to shrimp trawls allowing non-target species to escape while retaining target shrimp species.
 Currently, federal regulations require one certified BRD per trawl to be used in offshore federal waters.
-BRDs must demonstrate a 30 percent reduction in total weight of finfish bycatch, when compared to a control net, to be certified by the National Marine Fisheries Service (NMFS) for use in the Gulf of Mexico shrimp trawl fishery.
+BRDs must demonstrate a 30 percent reduction in total weight of finfish bycatch when compared to a control net to be certified by the NMFS for use in the Gulf of Mexico shrimp trawl fishery.
 However, BRDs can reduce finfish bycatch even further.
 For instance, testing of new BRDs in North Carolina shrimp trawl fisheries showed a 40 percent reduction of finfish bycatch with minimal shrimp loss relative to a control net (Brown et al. 2017).

-Project objectives include identifying new advances in BRD technology, validating the effectiveness of improved BRDs, and maximizing the use of these BRDs through dockside outreach and incentives.
-The proposed project area would include the northern Gulf of Mexico off the coasts of Texas, Louisiana, Mississippi, and Alabama.
-Outreach activities would be conducted at concentrated shrimping fleet locations along the Gulf Coast.
-Year one would focus on surveying and information gathering, and proof-of-concept and certification testing would be conducted in years two through four.
+Project objectives include identifying new advances in BRD technology, validating their effectiveness and maximizing the use of these better BRDs through dockside outreach and incentives.
+The project area would include the northern Gulf of Mexico off the coasts of Texas, Louisiana, Mississippi, and Alabama.
+Outreach and training activities with shrimp fishermen would be conducted dockside at concentrated shrimping fleet locations along the Gulf Coast.
+Outreach to Gulf shrimp fishery and U.S. and international entities actively involved in shrimp trawl bycatch reduction research would be conducted at various times throughout the project.
+The first years of the project would focus on information gathering of new BRD technology as well as proof-of-concept and certification testing.
 Outreach and incentive-based engagement would be multi-faceted and conducted throughout the seven-year project timeline.
 This project would be fully implemented and has an estimated project duration of seven years.
 The estimated project cost is \$17,171,000.